 The best way to think about this is to consider your car.
 For example, you could drive your car forever without changing the oil.
 And you might get lucky and not have to deal with a breakdown or something much worse.
 Similarly, you could just forget your website, focus on adding content to it and forego any component maintenance, updates or enhancements.
 And if you’re really lucky, things might be okay—for a while.

 But that approach to maintaining the most valuable marketing asset that any business has virtually guarantees trouble ahead.
 Make no mistake, hackers, web bots and spammers like to target things that are popular.

 Anyone in the business of making and selling web development components is continually changing just about everything they make.
 That’s because their products need to address that latest web or user requirements.
 And to remain competitive, they’re never going to stand still.

-As a result, what you thought was a one time event, the launch of your website, is actually nothing more than a moment in time.
-And it’s receding into history quickly.
-You therefore need to do all that you can to ensure that your site doesn’t become irrelevant or inoperable due to the continually evolving environment of today’s web sites.
+As a result, what you thought was a one-time event, the launch of your website, is actually nothing more than a moment in time.
+And it’s receding quickly into history.
+You, therefore, need to do all that you can to ensure that your site doesn’t become irrelevant or inoperable due to the continually evolving environment of today’s web sites.

 Without regular and consistent updates to the components of your site, you’re at risk.
 It makes a lot more sense to protect your investment and keep your site visitors satisfied by addressing these basics before you launch.